Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 5 Mei 2025 02.48.19 UTC
+- WIB: Senin, 5 Mei 2025 02.48.34 UTC
-- WITA: Senin, 5 Mei 2025 03.48.19 UTC
+- WITA: Senin, 5 Mei 2025 03.48.34 UTC
-- WIT: Senin, 5 Mei 2025 04.48.19 UTC
+- WIT: Senin, 5 Mei 2025 04.48.34 UTC

 Kutipan Inspiratif:
-"Everybody is a genius.
-But if you judge a fish by its ability to climb a tree, it will live its whole life believing that it is stupid."
+"There are only two ways to live your life.
+One is as though nothing is a miracle.
+The other is as though everything is a miracle"

-Kategori: inspirational
+Kategori: motivational